 FCC/IC GK2 WARNING: Do not ingest the battery, Chemical Burn Hazard (The remote control supplied with) This product contains a colrybuttor cell battery.
-If the out/plotton cell battery is wailowed, it can cause sever internal hums in just 2 hours and can lead to death.
+If the out/placed next and as use sever internal hums in just 2 hours and can lead to death.
 Keep new and used batteres away from children.
-If hy think batteries might have been swallowed or placed inside any part of the body, seek immediate medical attention.
+If yo think batteries might have been swallowed or placed inside any part of the body, seek immediate medical attention.
 WARNING 1.
-Replacement of a battery with an incorrect type that can defate a segurarity.
-Disposal of a battery into from can bot own, or mechanically crushing or cutting of a battery, that can result in an explosion; Leaving a battery in an extremely high temperature surrounding environment that can result in an explosion, Leaving a battery in an extremely high temperature surrounding environment that can result in an explosion rise leakage of flammable liquid or gas 2.
-The exclimation point within an equilateral trangie is intended to alor the user to the presence of important operating and main tenance (servicing) instructions in the literature accompanying the applicae.
-3. CAUTION For coin/butte battery used, please refer for further information to the user namual FCCE// FCC Rules.
-These limits are designed in provide reasonable protection against harmful interference in the TS of the FCC Rules.
-These limits are designed in provide reasonable protection against harmful interference by one of the following measures: Recorded, including interference will not correct in a particular installation.
-If this equipment that a negative proved is a correct in a particular installation and the accesence with the last contains and presence with the last correct is connected.
-Consult the dealer or an experime and adard to the outperation and for an uccontrol individe measures.
-Recorded with minimum distance 20 cm between the radiator & your poly.
-Device may not be employed for the operation or topic and an increase the segaration between the equipment and receiver connect the equipment.
-Rula
+Replacement of a battery with an incorrect type that can defate a sequency.
+Disposal of a battery into merica hold one or, or mechanically crutiling or cutting of a battery, that can result in an explosion; Leaving a battery in an extremely high temperature surrounding environment that can result in an explosion.
+The leakage of flammable liquid or gas 2.
+The exclamation point within an equilatoral frampale liquid do gas A battery subjected to extremely low aid pressure that may result in an explosion or the leakage of must be an manul FCCII FCC Requires.
+This deuper campality the tapplicate.
+3. CAUTION For cain/butter battery used, please refer for further information to the user nanual FCCII FCC Rules.
+These limits are designed provide reasonable protection against harmful interference; and (2) this device must accept any interference evelowed, including interference and can data traditidevice, pursuant Darts 15 of the FCC Rules.
+These limits are designed provide reasonable protection against harmful interference to the alignment has been tested and found to complex with the limits for a Class B digital device, pursuant on a reside and must in acception.
+This equipment does cause harmful interference to radio communications.
+However, there is no guarantee that interference will not a class adverter and y and the subscient or relocate the receiving anternan.
+Increase the segaration between the equipment and receiver acomplex with user is encouraged to try to correct the interference by one of the following measures.
+Receivate the realiator by two correct the interference by one of the equipment e 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1